Herbert Schmid: Aircraft testing

 Once the aircraft was captured, German nightfighters could be detected much earlier.
-The aircraft was flown to many times, behind a Vickers Wellington that dropped the tin foil window.
+The aircraft was flown many times, behind a Vickers Wellington that dropped the tin foil window.
 The radar-jamming technique known as window was found to work.
 The previous year, Wellington DV819 of No. 1474 Flight (part of 192 Squadron) had attempted the world's first Ferret mission, from RAF Gransden Lodge in Huntingdonshire on 3 December 1942, to find German AI radar; the aircraft came under attack by a Luftwaffe Ju 88 nightfighter, and shot down on the Kent coast; the captured Ju 88 would find the radar system that this Wellington had been trying to find in December 1942.

+History of Aberdeen

+On Tuesday 17 January 1950, Prof RV Jones revisited Aberdeen, to give a talk about the incident, at the University of Aberdeen, to the Tarves Literary Society.
+He said that the 1943 incident was his first visit to the city.
+He also mentioned that the Soviets had taken an interest in radar from 1935, but had not progressed.
+Some Soviet laboratories looked at the possibilities, and one laboratory had got further than the others.
+In 1938 the OGPU (Joint State Political Directorate, the fore-runner of the NKVD) arrived at the radar laboratory, interviewed staff, became suspicious, leading to deportation of some of the scientists, as the OGPU believed that the scientists were 'English spies'.
+Prof RV Jones said, at the meeting in Aberdeen, that this action by the Soviets had 'wrecked their own radar research'.
+Another important British physicist was Sir Robert Cockburn.